 Realistically there isn’t much more that can be done with Cloney from a development sense.
 On Trello there is one remaining development task to investigate.
 The possible addition of showing some sort of number effect when you pick up coins.
 This would give a visual representation of the count up to speed increase.

 I would love for Cloney to make some money back, however, I am not counting on it.
 The investment into Cloney doubled as an investment in creating something that my son had a hand in.
 He got to see a glimpse of what his father does for a living.
 The fact that he plays it every day is merely the icing on the cake.
 He’s not very good at it yet, but I think with some more practice he will get there.
 He will be taking the top spot on the leaderboard soon enough.

 I guess it’s back to my regular job of creating great titles for clients.
 I take away from this experience some lessons which I feel are worth sharing:

 Just Do It!

 I need to stop being so critical of our prototypes and determining whether they are a viable investment.
-There is of course a line to be drawn in the sand.
+There is, of course, a line to be drawn in the sand.
 However, empowering a developer to create something that is their passion should affect my decisions.

 Haters Going To Hate

-As suspected, a clone of a game that is meant for the casual space was hated on by the hardcore gamer.
+As you can suspect, a clone of a game that is meant for the casual space was hated on by the hardcore gamer.
 Not letting their comments discourage my decisions or directions was important.
 It was also important to look at their opinions and see what I could do to improve the game.
 Even if it wasn’t going to win them over, it still improved the gameplay to some extent.

-Well that about sums up everything that I’ve got to say, hopefully I didn’t babble on too badly about anything.
-If anyone has any questions or comments by all means ask away.
+Well that about sums up everything that I’ve got to say, hopefully, I didn’t babble on too badly about anything.
+If anyone has any questions or comments, by all means, ask away.